mjschultz/django-tastefulpy/docs/serialization.rst

 defaults but demonstrate how you could use your own serializer::

     from django.contrib.auth.models import User
-    from tastypie.resources import ModelResource
+    from tastefulpy.resources import ModelResource
-    from tastypie.serializers import Serializer
+    from tastefulpy.serializers import Serializer

     class UserResource(ModelResource):